liutiantian233/CPP-Project/Wrong book/README.md

 - they use iterators to work with a container
 - they must be templated to work with the container type
 - they are often not very efficient, but they are convenient

+# about methods

+**True**

+- a method can be part of a `struct`
+- it is called in the context of an object using a dot call

+**False**

+- in calling a method the this pointer is assigned by the compiler